Carlos Ferrari (playwright): Life and career

 In 1977, Ferrari formed "Nuestro Teatro" ("Our Theater"), one of the most successful theatrical companies of Puerto Rico, together with partners, actor Eduardo Diaz and actress Damaris Rodriguez.
 With that company, Ferrari presented "El Insolito Caso de Miss Piňa Colada" ("The Strange Case of Miss Piňa Colada"), "Dito!
 Tan Bueno Que Era!"
 (Dang!
 He Was Such a Good Person!"), "Con el Agua Hasta el Cuello" ("The Drowning Pool"), "Como Chava Chendo!" ("Chendo is Always Annoying!") and more.

 Through the rest of his life, well into his later years, Ferrari kept writing and directing plays, including "Seis Maridos Para Marie" ("Six Husbands for Marie"), "Festival del Chillo" ("The Cuckold's Bull's Festival"), "Aquel Contraya'o Dia en que no Tuvimos Television" ("That Damn Day in which we had no Television!"), as well as children's plays "La Cigueňa va a la Escuela" ("The Stork Goes to School") and "Bailando al Son Del Corillo" ("Dancing to my Gang's Rhythm").
 He continued touring internationally, including Santo Domingo, Dominican Republic and a return to New York.

+Death

 Ferrari died at a hospice in San Juan, Puerto Rico, on May 8, 2025, at the age of 93.